gsharansingh/Best_practice_to_train_model_on_images_in_Tensorflow/README.md

 3. with Autograph Model, instead of Eager Model

 ## Data and Model

 The data is `Fruits 360` from `https://www.kaggle.com/moltean/fruits` Amomg the 131 categories, I have used only 14.
 These classes are:
 ```
 ['Avocado', 'Banana', 'Blueberry', 'Cauliflower', 'Corn', 'Guava', 'Kiwi', 'Mango', 'Orange', 'Pear', 'Pineapple', 'Pomegranate', 'Strawberry', 'Watermelon']
 ```
-I used 80% of the images for training, and 20% for validation in all three cases.

 `InceptionV3` model and its pretrained weights are used to create custom model with functional API.

+**To have a fair test, I have done following**:

+    a. used 80% of the images for training, and 20% for validation in all three cases.
+    b.
 All methods are taking full advantage of CPU and GPU's parallel execution.
+    c.
+Model in all methods is printing the same information, i.e. after each batch (train loss, train accuracy) after each epoch (val loss, val accuracy)
+    d.
+Whole validation dataset and training dataset is being used.

 ## Physical Hardware
 All 3 models are run on `Ryzen5 4800HS` and `Nvidia RTX2060 Max-Q`